Eton Pharmaceuticals, Inc.

 Cash vs Debt

-Eton Pharmaceuticals, Inc. carries $31.3M in total debt against $19.7M in cash reserves — debt is roughly 1.6x the cash position.
-Managing this leverage effectively will be important for long-term financial stability.
-The company generates $2.4M in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
+The company holds $19.7M in cash, though total debt stands at $31.3M.
+This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+Free cash flow comes in at $2.4M, providing flexibility for reinvestment, buybacks, or dividends.
+Consistent free cash flow generation is often considered a sign of operational health.
 ROE of -5.4% points to negative capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 4.8% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $21.3M (2022) to $80.0M (2025), reflecting a 276% increase over the period.

 Investors considering Eton Pharmaceuticals, Inc. should weigh the typical risks associated with ETON's sector, size, and financial profile against their own risk tolerance and investment objectives.
 No single metric tells the full story.
 Reviewing ETON's risk profile alongside its fundamentals and technical indicators provides a more complete picture.